NeilJustice/FileRevisor/README.md

 FileRevisor `replace-text` mode replaces text in files in a specified directory matching a specified regular expression. `--recurse` can be specified to replace text in files in and below a specified directory.

-Shown in this screenshot is `filerevisor replace-text` replacing text in files in the current directory containing text `apple` with replacement text `orange`:
+Here is `filerevisor replace-text` in action:

 ![replace-text](Screenshots/replace-text.png)